-Court interpreting represents over sixty prevent of all interpreting in the United States.
+Court interpreting represents over sixty percent of all interpreting in the United States.
 Because of the country’s demographics and immigration history, court interpreting goes back to the birth of the nation, and has been formally regulated as a profession for fifty years.
 There are many court interpreter systems co-existing in the United States: the federal system, the federal administrative courts system, the systems of each state and territories, and the tribal systems from the Indian pueblos and reservations.
-The presentation will focus on the main characteristics of the American court interpreter systems, such as interpreter certification and licensing requirements, continuing education, codes of ethics, rare and unusual language interpreting, and the structure of the systems where staff interpreters, independent contractors, agencies, and NGOs sometimes work together, and sometimes get on each other’s way when attempting to deliver interpreting services.
+The presentation will focus on the main characteristics of the American court interpreter systems, such as interpreter certification and licensing requirements, continuing education, codes of ethics, rare and unusual language interpreting, and the structure of the systems where staff interpreters, independent contractors, agencies, and NGOs sometimes work together, and sometimes get in each other’s way when attempting to deliver interpreting services.
 From his experience as an interpreter and attorney, and from the perspective of the interpreter as an officer of the court, the presenter will provide examples, statistics, and his view of the positive and negative aspects of the system, so those attending the presentation learn from the accomplishments, and avoid the mistakes.

 Tony is an interpreter with a U.S. Department of State conference-level; a court interpreter certified by the U.S. government, and the States of Colorado and New Mexico.
 He is also certified by the Mexico City, Mexico Supreme Court.
 An attorney from Escuela Libre de Derecho in Mexico City, he has worked internationally as a conference interpreter, and interpreted for dead penalty trials, Olympic Games, and TV broadcasts.